 About CoV

-The novel coronavirus (nCoV aka COVID-19) is a new strain that has not been previously identified in humans.
+The novel coronavirus (nCoV aka COVID-19) is a strain not been previously identified in humans.
 It belongs to large family of viruses that cause illness ranging from the common cold to more severe respiratory diseases, including MERS-CoV and SARS-CoV.

-Standard recommendations to prevent infection spread include regular hand washing, covering mouth and nose when coughing and sneezing, thoroughly cooking meat and eggs, and avoiding close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing.
+Standard recommendations to prevent infection spread include regular hand washing, covering mouth and nose when coughing and sneezing, and avoiding close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing.

 Washington State CoV information